 Small microphone arrays are also a common feature on tablets.
 However, due to the less common handheld mode in tablets, microphones near the USB port - the closest location to the mouth in handhold mode - are rarely seen.
-Instead, microphones are typically located near the front and back camera modules and along the edges of the tablet, refer to table 6.3.3-1 .
+Instead, microphones are typically located near the front and back camera modules and along the edges of the tablet, as referred to in table 7.3-1 .